 You want to do your part.
 You’re ready to give back.
 You like being helpful and want to make a difference in the lives of people here in our community.
 Hmmm…Sounds like you’d be a good volunteer!

 There are many ways to get involved at Bell .
 Tell us what you like to do, what inspires you, what you’re good at, and we’ll help you find a way to plug in.

-Some options include (but are certainly not limited to): painting, organizing, assisting with mailings, filing, weeding & planting, handling donations, teaching a craft or life skill, giving haircuts,tutoring children, putting together a fundraiser or initiating a collection of goods.
+Some options include (but are certainly not limited to): coordinating a collection of goods, painting a room, organizing, teaching a craft or life skill, assisting with mailings, weeding & planting, handling donations, giving haircuts,tutoring children, or putting together a fundraiser.
 Internships are also available for students to gain experience, hone skills and build a portfolio.

 Hours will vary between 8 and 15 hours per week depending on need.

 Some volunteer opportunties with Bell require background checks and/or clearances to assure the safety of children and individuals with disabilities with whom we work.
 You will be made aware prior to accepting a position if that is a requirement for your role.
 These are FREE checks which you complete online.
 To speed up the sign on process, you are welcome to bring your clearances with you to your interview.

 Background Check ChildLine Clearances